Sperm Banks (9)

 Sperm banks provide a variety of information about their donors to help clients select a donor.
 This information may include:

 - Physical appearance: eye color, hair color, height, weight

 - Staff impressions

 In the United States, sperm banks are highly regulated by the FDA and several state agencies, including the New York State Department of Health and the California State Department of Health.
 These regulations protect the unborn children by ensuring that donors are healthy and free of diseases that are transmissible through semen.
-A sperm bank that is licensed by the FDA, the State of New York, and the State of California is the European Sperm Bank USA, which has a lab in Seattle, Washington.
+A sperm bank that is licensed by the FDA, the State of New York, and the State of California is the Seattle Sperm Bank which has a lab in Seattle, Washington.